Greece: 2026 Business Aviation Destination Guide

-For more detailed information on specific destinations within Greece, please visit our articles on:
+For more detailed information on specific destinations and regulations within Greece, please visit our articles on:

 Permits

-Landing permits are not required for most private non-revenue operations to Greece unless you’re landing at a joint-use civil/military airport.
-At most airports, locally-issued PPR and slots are needed for landings.
-However, as per European Union regulations, landing and overflight permits are required if you’re a Stage 2 flight, flying on an experimental certificate, or operating with temporary documents.
+Landing permits are not required for most private non-revenue operations to Greece unless landing at a joint-use civil/military airport.
+At most airports, locally issued PPR and slots are required for landings.

 Charter Permits

-Civil Aviation Authority (CAA) of Greece requires a landing permit for non-European Union (EU) registered aircraft (non-scheduled commercial) operators traveling to the country.
+The Hellenic Civil Aviation Authority requires a landing permit for non-European Union registered aircraft conducting non-scheduled commercial operations to Greece.

-Note: ferry flights and tech stops are allowed regardless of the destination/origin.
+Ferry flights and technical stops are permitted regardless of origin or destination.

 Private vs. charter requirements